How to use JavaScript to Change Background Color?

 Putting It All Together

-Now that we’ve created our HTML element, JavaScript function, and event handler, we can put it all together in our HTML document.
+Now that we’ve created our HTML element, JavaScript function, and event handler, we can combine it in our HTML document.
 Here’s what the final code looks like:

 <html>